Penola, South Australia: Attractions

 The Mary MacKillop Interpretive Centre is located in Penola.
 It is in close proximity to the two State Heritage sites of Petticoat Lane and the original stone schoolhouse developed by Mary MacKillop in conjunction with Father Julian Tenison Woods in the 1800s.

+The 2026 TV series My Brilliant Career was largely filmed around Penola, and has brought renewed interest in the area.
+The grand home in which the main character Sybylla's grandmother lives, called "Caddagat", was filmed on a property at Penola called Yallum Park.
+Yallum Park, an Italianate mansion, was built on a 40 acre property purchased in 1861 by Scottish settler pastoralist John Riddoch (1827–1901) for £30,000.
+He hosted many notable people at his home, including English novelist Anthony Trollope.
+The home has 17 rooms, and is elaborately decorated and well-preserved.
+At the time of filming the series, it is owned by Andy and Annie Clifford; Andy's grandfather having bought the home from the Riddoch estate in 1914.
+The home is opened to visitors once a month.

-Governance
+Governance and demographics

 Penola is located within the federal division of Barker, the state electoral district of MacKillop, and the local government area of the Wattle Range Council.

+At the 2021 Australian Census, the town of Penola had a population of 1,376.

 Sport

 The town has an Australian Rules football team competing in the Kowree-Naracoorte-Tatiara Football League, the Penola Eagles.

 The Penola Racing Club holds thoroughbred horse racing at its track located near the town.

 The town also has a cricket team that competes in the Mount Gambier & District Cricket Association with both a junior and senior team.

 Media

 The primary local newspaper of the district is The Pennant, published weekly since July 1946, while The Border Watch (also part of the Scott Group of Companies) and rival The Naracoorte Herald, also publish local and regional news.